 Have you ever wondered or asked how big Australia is compared to the USA?
 Or, have you imagined which is bigger in some areas and as a whole?
 Your answer is just around the corner, I must say.
 The question – How big is Australia Compared to the USA? – is not new in major aired discussions and internet conversations/chats.
 In fact, controversy or conflicts sometimes ensue.
 However, I’m confident that this piece will enlighten you on some facts and figures to ascertain your answer.

 Before I proceed, let’s be clear on some things that may necessitate this thoughtful question: you may be thinking from the perspective of your own personal interests like your permanent residency, business/ career establishment and opportunities, family and so on.
 It may also be that you are just simply wondering from a general perspective, maybe politically, geographically, population-size wise, socio-economically and so on.
 Whatever it may be, we’ll see into it shortly.

 Facts and figures

-Let’s conclude generally here that although Australia may not have caught up with that of the USA in several aspects of a country’s size, but, based on few specificity, it is almost matching the USA on a long term.
+Let’s conclude generally here that although Australia may not have caught up with that of the USA in several aspects of a country’s size, based on few specificities, it is almost matching the USA in a long term.
 Now you know that Australia is not as big as the USA, but it is fast growing to catch-up in a few areas possible.